fpereiro/proof/notes.md

+#### Encoding machines so that they can be executed by the Universal Machine

-- To set up the UTM to run/interpret a machine M:
+To set up the UTM to run/interpret a machine M:
    - Put two schwas.
    - For each of the configurations of M, encode them, prepend them with a semicolon, and write them on F-squares.
    - Put a double colon afterwards, on an F-square, to mark the end of the encoded M configurations.

-- What the UTM does when interpreting the machine:
-   - Writes complete configurations of M and, sometimes, 0s or 1s; each of them is prepended by a colon.
+What the UTM does when interpreting the machine: writes complete configurations of M and, sometimes, 0s or 1s; each of them is prepended by a colon.

-- How to encode the configuration of a machine?
+How to encode the configuration of a machine?
    1. **Configuration number**: Each configuration has a number (the number in which it is presented; this, interestingly enough, means that while you can change the order of the configurations without altering the machine's logic, the references between configurations also have to be updated), starting with 1.
 Encode it by writing a `D`, followed by a number of `A`s that is equivalent to the configuration's number.
    2. **Scanned symbol number**: each case of the configuration corresponds to a symbol.
 This symbol needs to be mapped to a number (also interestingly enough: a particular symbol can be replaced by other, as long as the entire machine is updated to reflect this; the only symbols that cannot be substituted by others are 0 and 1, because those are the ones expected to be outputted).
 Encode it by writing a `D`, followed by a number of `C`s.
 Symbols start at 0.
    3. **Printed symbol number**: each of the symbols is overwritten (if necessary with the same symbol).
 This symbol is encoded using the same mapping as that of the **scanned symbol numbers from #2: `D` followed by a number of `C`s.
    4. **Direction of the movement**: `L` (move one left), `R` (move one right) or `N` (no move).
    5. **Next configuration number**: This configuration is encoded in the same way as the **configuration number** in #1: `D` followed a number of `A`s.

-- Symbols printed by the UTM: `:ACD01uvwxyz`.
+Symbols printed by the UTM: ` :ACD01uvwxyz`.
 Note that `LRN` (the movement letters) are not included, nor the semicolons that separate the machine instructions, nor the double colon for separating the instructions from the complete configurations, nor the schwas.
 The UTM already receives a tape where the instructions are already printed.

+The UTM cannot interpret only itself, but it could well interpret itself interpreting another machine.